stax76/awesome-mpv/README.md

 - [bstat](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/bstat.js) - Calculates new user-data properties (req mpv v0.36) including avg-bitrate, rounded file-size, exact aspect ratio, etc. Output to terminal or OSD.
 Updates when a new file is loaded or on demand.
 - [debug-plugin](https://github.com/tsl0922/mpv-debug-plugin) - A debug tool for mpv script developers, with GUI support for properties and console.
 - [user-data-loader](https://github.com/CogentRedTester/mpv-user-data-loader) - Allows the `user-data` property to be set at launch using config files and changed using profiles and script-opts during runtime.
-- [lua-repl](https://github.com/guidocella/mpv-lua-repl) - A Lua REPL in the console with Tab completion and pretty-printing of returned tables.
+- [lua-repl](https://github.com/guidocella/mpv-lua-repl) - A Lua REPL in the console with autocompletion and pretty-printing of returned tables.
 It lets you test mpv's and Lua's API without writing a script.
 - [main.lua](https://github.com/TinosNitso/mpv-scripts/blob/main/main.lua) - Loads other scripts, hooks in yt-dlp, displays title, has subtitle override, loops short files, sets options (with delay), & has detailed commentary.
 Has many script-messages.
 For mpv v0.34→v0.38, SMPlayer, Windows, Linux, MacOS, Android, YouTube, mp4, mp3, jpg, etc. But no yt-dlp for Android.
 [Example](https://youtu.be/le2JGgjRJBw) title.
+- [kodi hook](https://github.com/Eskander/kodi-mpv-hook) - Allows Kodi streaming add-ons to work correctly when using mpv as an [external player for Kodi](https://kodi.wiki/view/External_players) by parsing and extracting protocol options from Kodi's [custom URL format](https://kodi.wiki/view/HTTP).
+- [socket](https://github.com/Farzat07/mpv_socket) - Creates one IPC socket per mpv instance.
+Configurable.
+Socket name can be modified while playing.
+- [trakt-scrobble](https://github.com/dyphire/trakt-scrobble) - Connects trakt.tv with mpv and automatically scrobbles movies/shows.

 # Music Player